There are a lot of people selling t-shirts online today.

-- The start-up costs are relatively low – for well under $1000 you can start making your own t-shirts
+- The start-up costs for a t-shirt business are relatively low – for well under $1000 you can start making your own t-shirts.

-- There are going to be people who only want what you can do – put your unique touch on your designs and business and create raving fans
+- There are going to be people who only want what you can do – put your unique touch on your designs and create raving fans.

 How Do I Start Selling T-Shirts?

 Create and sell pieces you know will be popular – create the sort of thing you would like to buy!
 However, before getting too carried away, it’s important to validate your business.
 Approach friends and family and share with them your ideas.
 Ask if they would be willing to buy some custom t-shirts or other products from you.

 I’ve found baby onesies to be one of the best products to start selling Whenever babies are born, everybody buys them a present.
 A locally designed onesie is a cool gift to give and they sell well.